The 2020 Grand Winner: Marco Buson (Italy)

 Venice?
 For me, it is an endless collection of fascinating corners.
 This may sound trivial but every time I visit, I feel like it were the first time and I always manage to find that little bit more that makes me come back.

 In my last visit which dates back to November 2019, however, Venice gave me an explosion of conflicting emotions: I found a desolate city but at the same time intimate and deep.
-In the end, Venice is always Venice, it touches your heart and gives you a sign of hope that I wanted to express in my photo… exchanging a look between generations !!
-It’s Venice !!
+In the end, Venice is always Venice, it touches your heart and gives you a sign of hope that I wanted to express in my photo: generations looking at each other.
+It’s Venice!

 2020 Monthly Winners: